oanguenot/webrtcmetrics/README.md

   startAfter: 10000,          // Start to grab the stats after a while (in ms).
 Default to 0 (stats are collected as soon as possible).
   stopAfter: 30000,           // Stop to grab the stats after a white (in ms).
 Default is -1 (no automatic stop.
 Method stop() should be called).
   verbose: true,              // Display verbose logs or not.
 Default to false.
+  ticket: true,               // Generate a ticket at the end of the call or not.
+Default is true.
   record: true                // Record reports in a ticket or not.
 Default to false.
 });
 ```